The three dimensional Fueter equation and divergence free frames: Hyperk ahler Floer theory

 with $\Z_2$ coefficients.
 Here $\tau_0\in\pi_0(\cF)$ denotes the homotopy class of the constant maps.
 The Floer complex is graded by the index function $\mu_H$, and the boundary operator $ \p:\CFHK_k(M,X,\tau_0;v,H)\to\CFHK_{k-1}(M,X,\tau_0;v,H) $ is defined by the mod two count of the solutions of~\eqref{eq:floerH} and~\eqref{eq:limitH} (modulo time shift) in the case $\mu_H(f^-)-\mu_H(f^+)=1$.
 The {\bf hyperk\"ahler Floer homology groups}

 are independent of the regular Hamiltonian perturbation up to canonical isomorphism.
 Theorem~\ref{thm:AC} then follows from the fact that $\HFHK_*(M,X,\tau_0;v,H)$ is isomorphic to $H_*(X;\Z_2)$.
-For the standard divergence free frame on the $3$-sphere this was proved in~\cite[Section~5]{HNS2} and the argument again carries over verbatim to the general setting.
+For the standard divergence-free frame on the $3$-sphere this was proved in~\cite[Section~5]{HNS2} and the argument again carries over verbatim to the general setting.

 \begin{remark} \rm Assume $v\in\sV^\reg$, let $ X=\H^n/\Lambda $ be a hyperk\"ahler torus, and let $\cF_\tau\subset\cF$ be a connected component of $\cF$.
 Then the unperturbed Fueter equation $\dd_vf=0$ may have a nonconstant solution $f_0\in\cF_\tau$.
 (Examples are discussed in~\cite{HNS1,HNS2}.)
 In this case~\eqref{eq:estimate} cannot hold for $f\in\cF_\tau$.
 However, $X$ is an additive group and, for $f\in\cF_\tau$, the difference $f-f_0$ lifts to a function with values in the universal cover $\H^n$.
 Hence it follows from Lemma~\ref{le:estimate} that there is a constant $c_\tau>0$ such that every $f\in\cF_\tau$ satisfies the inequality